WHAT IS THE PURPOSE OF KIDNEYS IN HUMAN BODY

-Some of the symptoms of a kidney infection include pain in the back, flank or side, chills and fever, blood or pus in the urine, frequent urination, stomach pain, burning during urination or pain, urine that has a bad odor or is cloudy etc.
+Some of the symptoms of a kidney infection include pain in the back, flank, side, chills and fever, blood or pus in the urine, frequent urination, stomach pain, burning during urination or pain, and urine terrible odor or is cloudy, etc.

-There are certain factors that increase your risk of developing a kidney infection.
-The most common risk factors include being female, having a weak immune system, usage of urinary catheters, urinary track blockages, nerve damage around the bladder, pregnancy etc. The reason why women are at a higher risk of getting kidney infections is because women have shorter urethras in comparison to men.
-This means that bacteria can more easily enter the body and into the bladder.
-Also, the urethra is quite close to the anus, which makes the possible transference of bacteria easier.
+Certain factors increase your risk of developing a kidney infection.
+The most common risk factors include being female, having a weak immune system, urinary catheter usage, urinary tract blockages, nerve damage around the bladder, pregnancy, etc. The reason why women are at a higher risk of getting kidney infections is that women have shorter urethras in comparison to men.
+It means that bacteria can more easily enter the body and into the bladder.
+Also, the urethra is quite close to the anus, making the possible transference of bacteria easier.

 Kidney stones are essentially stones or mineral deposits that develop in the kidneys.
-These stones develop when your urine is very concentrated and the minerals in your urine stick together to form stones.
-Unfortunately, kidney stones are very painful, especially when you pass them.
+These stones develop when your urine is very concentrated, and the minerals in your urine stick together to form stones.
+Unfortunately, kidney stones are excruciating, especially when you pass them.
 When it comes to treating them, the treatment is dependent on your particular situation.
-If the stones are quite small, then all you may need to do is drink a lot of water and take some medications in order to pass them naturally.
-However, if the stones are stuck in your urinary tract or there are other complications, then you may need to undergo surgery.
+If the stones are relatively small, then all you may need to do is drink a lot of water and take some medications to pass them naturally.
+However, if the stones are stuck in your urinary tract or there are other complications, you may need to undergo surgery.

-There are many reasons why you may develop kidney stones such as a poor diet, poor hydration, excess weight, usage of certain supplements or medications etc. Some of the symptoms that indicate you may have kidney stones include pain or burning during urination, pain in your stomach that goes towards your groin, sharp pain along your sides or ribs etc. You may also experience bad smelling urine, urine that is pink or brown, the need to urinate very often and usually in small quantities.
+There are many reasons why you may develop kidney stones, such as a poor diet, poor hydration, excess weight, usage of certain supplements or medications, etc. Some of the symptoms that indicate you may have kidney stones include pain or burning during urination, pain in your stomach that goes towards your groin, sharp pain along your sides or ribs, etc. You may also experience bad-smelling urine, pink or brown, the need to urinate very often and usually in small quantities.

 Chronic Kidney Disease

-Chronic kidney disease is when your kidneys start to gradually lose their functionality of cleaning fluid and waste from your blood.
-This is also known as kidney failure.
+Chronic kidney disease is when your kidneys start to gradually lose their cleaning fluid functionality and waste from your blood.
+It is also known as kidney failure.
 As this condition becomes worse, waste and fluid will build up in your body.
 Unfortunately, in many cases, symptoms of this condition are not apparent until it becomes advanced.

-Some of the symptoms include: itching, high blood pressure, loss of appetite, nausea, vomiting, sleep issues, chest pain, swelling of the feet and ankles, fatigue, weakness, changes in frequency of urination, muscle cramps etc. Unfortunately, these symptoms can be caused by other medical issues, so if you are at risk of developing kidney disease, then you should regularly monitor your kidney health and function.
+Some of the symptoms include itching, high blood pressure, loss of appetite, nausea, vomiting, sleep issues, chest pain, swelling of the feet and ankles, fatigue, weakness, changes in urination frequency, muscle cramps, etc. Unfortunately, these symptoms can be caused by other medical issues, so if you are at risk of developing kidney disease, you should regularly monitor your kidney health and function.

-The causes of chronic kidney disease include high blood pressure, diabetes, polycystic kidney disease, kidney infections that recur, Glomerulonephritis and Vesicoureteral reflux.
-If you want to reduce your risk of developing this disease then you should avoid smoking, maintain a healthy weight and avoid taking too many pain killers.
+The causes of chronic kidney disease include high blood pressure, diabetes, polycystic kidney disease, kidney infections that recur, Glomerulonephritis, and Vesicoureteral reflux.
+If you want to reduce your risk of developing this disease, you should avoid smoking, maintain a healthy weight and avoid taking too many pain killers.